ogmaresca/azd-kubernetes-manager/Configuration.md

 ## Go Templating

 Some configuration fields support [Go templating](https://golang.org/pkg/text/template/).
-The Go templates use the [Sprig](http://masterminds.github.io/sprig/) library.
+The Go templates use the [Sprig](http://masterminds.github.io/sprig/) library, version 2.20.
 You can read more about Go templating from the [Helm templating guide](https://helm.sh/docs/chart_template_guide/).

 Any templating in the configuration file will be tested on startup with some sample values to validate the go templating.